mvolkmann/blog/src/flutter.md

 ### Custom Explicit Animation

-As an examle of a custom explicit animation, we can define a `FadeIn` widget that takes a `child` argument whose value is a `Widget` and a `duration` argument whose value is a `Duration`.
+As an examle of a custom explicit animation, we can define a `FadeIn` widget that takes three arguments.
+The `child` argument takes the `Widget` to fade into view.
+The optional `duration` argument takes the `Duration` over which to fade in and defaults to one second.
+The optional `onComplete` argument takes a `VoidCallback` to call when the animation completes.

-It can be used as follows:
+The `FadeIn` widget can be used as follows:

 ```dart
 FadeIn(